 Instructions

-- Cool tomatillos and peppers for a few minutes.
-In a food processor or a blender combine roasted tomatillos, garlic, peppers, 2 cups chicken broth, green onions, and cilantro.
-If you want a spicier version, add some hot chile powder to the blender (I used a hatch chile powder)2 Cups chicken broth, 1 bunch green onions (scallions), 1 bunch cilantro, 1 Teaspoon hot chile powder
+• Cool tomatillos and peppers for a few minutes.
+In a food processor or a blender combine roasted tomatillos, garlic, peppers, 2 cups chicken broth, green onions, cilantro and salt.

-- Season to taste with salt.
-Can be used as salsa immediately or frozen to serve with a wide array of Mexican dishes.
+• Season to taste with additional salt.
+Can be used as salsa immediately, stored in a sealed container in the refrigerator for 1 week, or frozen to serve later with a wide array of Mexican dishes.

 Video